 - 1. Document each patient's influenza vaccination status, including "Not Administered Reason" or "Administered Elsewhere". - 2.
-It is recommended to initiate a Population Health Management Outreach to ALL asthma patients every year to facilitate asthma patients in receiving the annual influenza vaccine and an Asthma Action Plan update/review prior to the beginning of the influenza season in early fall.
+It is recommended that a Population Health Management Outreach be initiated to ALL asthma patients every year to facilitate their receiving the annual influenza vaccine and an Asthma Action Plan update/review prior to the beginning of the influenza season in earlyfall.